BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2020_short_notes.md

 6/06/2020
 ---
 That day was exactly as I described it - I wrote an article and then from noon to evening something was still going on - bike, volleyball, sunbathing, grill 😍🤗.
 Something wonderful!
 Such moments are beautiful!
 There are no plans for today.
 It is Sunday - the Lord's day.
 If I do something, it is only as an additional activity 😉.

+7/06/2020
+---
+Wonderful, beautiful Sunday 😍😍!
+The whole day was very sunny 😎.
+Yesterday, despite the fact that I didn't plan to do so, I managed to correct the scripts and write an article on the blog.
+Today I'm going to read an article about architects' guild and enter results of some scripts into excel. 👍

+8/06/2020
+---
+Another beautiful day 🤗.
+I didn't manage to read the article about architects' guild, but I made a beautiful template for test results 😁.
+The plan for today is simple - finish reading the article and run at least 5 km 🏃🏃.

+9/06/2020
+---
+It's been a bit stupid for me to write it again in a row but it was another great day 😅 .
+Yesterday I ran over 6 km and read the article + additionally I rewrote the test results to excel 👍.
+Plan for today - clean up the room, pack up for the trip (I'm going to the mountains and from tomorrow to Sunday I don't use a computer) and ride 30 km by bike 🚴🚴.

+10-13/06/2020
+---
+Yesterday I did not manage to ride my bike because of the weather - it was raining heavily from noon to evening 😒.
+By the way - I am changing the dates in this diary so that yesterday's day is really yesterday.
+But it is not important at this point - the most important is that I am going to the mountains :).
+I will not use the computer until Sunday - and that is the goal.
+Turn off and cut off completely from the Internet life 🙂.
+I'm off, bye! 👋

+14/06/2020
+---
+I just got back from the mountains.
+It was wonderful.
+I completely calmed down + we got some mountain summits 🙃🙃.
+The views are indescribable ☺️.